mennodejong1986/DIST/README.md

-# Calculate pairwise distances
+# DIST: Distance-based Inference of Species Trees

+DIST is a method to infer species trees from distance matrices containing genome-wide sequence dissimilarity estimates, E(p).
-This script allows to calculate sequence dissimilarity estimates between all pairs of individuals within a VCF-file.
+This github-repository contains a Unix-script to calculate these E(p)-estimates for all pairs of individuals within an input VCF-file.

 The input-file can be a VCF-file containing variable sites only.
 However, in order to scale the obtained estimates, it is important to know the total number of sites from which the variable sites have been extracted.
 The genome-wide distance can be obtained using the formula: d = d_snps*n _snps/n_sites.